LuxTheFox/LightningDJS/README.md

-# LightningDJS
+# ⚡LightningDJS
-- LightningDJS is a simple to use and powerful handler for DiscordJS V14 Events and Commands!
+- ⚡LightningDJS is a simple to use and useful handler for DiscordJS V14 Events and Commands!

+### Completely rewritten!

 > #### [Goto the introductions!](/introduction.md)
 > - [Check out the github!](https://github.com/LuxTheFox/LightningDJS)